Oraclus: Search Engine Developed in Kazakhstan Uses GPT Algorithms to Answer Any Question About Web3.

 In conversation with WAAW World at the Venice Biennale 2022

-Annya Sand, Catherine Hunt, Dana Quan at the WAAW World walking tour with The Line London 2022
+Annya Sand and Dana Quan at the WAAW World walking tour with The Line London 2022

 How do you see WAAW in 10, 20 & 50 years?